To view PDF files, you must have a copy of the Adobe Acrobat Reader which is available as a free download:

 Organic farming is an integrated system of farming based on ecological principles.
 Whether you're new to farming or are planning to transition from conventional production, there is a steep learning curve.
 Give yourself plenty of time to learn about building soil fertility and alternative methods for managing weeds and pests.
 The resources in the sections that follow will help you get started, but be prepared to do lots of reading and talking to organic farmers as you build your confidence and skills.

 Organic Standards require land to rest for 36 months following the application of a substance that is not allowed on the Permitted Substances List.
 If you can convincingly document that nothing has been sprayed in the past three years, you may be able to shorten the transtion period.
-However, for crop production you will have to be under the supervision of a Certification Body for at least 15 months.
+However, for crop production you will have to be under the supervision of a Certification Body for a minimum of 15 months.

 If you're considering certification, the following steps will help you get started

-Step 1: If you live in Manitoba, set up a meeting with a MAFRD Specialist.
+Step 1: If you live in Manitoba, set up a meeting with a Manitoba Agriculture Organic Specialist.

 Step 3: Do some research or take a course.
 There are lots of resources to help.
-Gaining Ground: Making a Successful Transition to Organic Farming a book by Canadian Organic Growers is a great starting point.
+Gaining Ground: Making a Successful Transition to Organic Farming, a book by Canadian Organic Growers is a great starting point.
+The Organic Field Crop Handbook also offers good background information along with practical advice for growing organic field crops.
+A new edition (3rd ed.) is expected Fall 2016.

 Step 4: Talk to organic crop producers.
-You can meet them at local organic events and field days and at organic conferences, such as Organic Connections in Regina (the next one is in 2015) or the Midwest Organic and Sustainable Education Service (MOSES) Conference in LaCrosse, WI (Feb 26-28, 2015).
+You can meet them at local organic events and field days and at organic conferences, such as Organic Connections in Regina (the next one is November 2016), Midwest Organic and Sustainable Education Service (MOSES) Conference in LaCrosse, WI (Feb 23-25, 2017), Prairie Organics: Think Whole Farm February 23-24, 2018 at the Keystone Centre in Brandon.
+Also, don't forget to check out the organic room at Ag Days 2017.

 Step 5: Do some thinking and planning.
 What can be grown on your land?
 What was the land used for before?
 Were synthetic chemicals used?
 How long ago?
 You may need to conduct soil testing to determine how much soil organic matter is available and whether your soils are deficient in nutrients and micronutrients.

 Step 7: Find a federally-accredited certification body (CB) to start the certification process.
-Most CBs have an online registration form that you can fill out to receive their certification package.
+Most CBs have an an online registration form that you can complete in order to receive their certification package.
 Note that each CB will have different forms and pricing structures.
 Talk to other organic producers about their experience with a particular CB.
 Canadian Organic Growers provides has a list of questions that you can ask each CB.

 Step 8: Your chosen CB will require you to develop an Organic Plan that includes a carefully-considered crop rotation that will build soil organic matter and fertility and provide needed nutrients to the crop that follows, a plan for managing pests and disease without synthetic chemicals, a record keeping system to document everything that you do, and a farm map that includes potential buffer zones between your farm and the next.